roselandroche/roselandroche/README.md

 ## Hi, I'm Rose!  👋
 ### :woman: Pronouns: She, Her

 I am a Full Stack Web Developer based out of Vancouver, British Columbia.
-I have an Associates degree in Criminal Justice and a Bachelors degree in Music, but decided to move into programming to use my logical and detail oriented nature to its full potential.
+I have an Associates degree in Criminal Justice and a Bachelors degree in Music, but decided to move into programming to use my logical, detail oriented nature to its full potential.
 Since then I have successfully completed the Full Stack Web Development program at Lambda School.

 ### :computer: Currently I am:

-- Working on becoming fully endorsed by Lambda School.
+- Working towards becoming fully endorsed by Lambda School

-- Working on expanding my professional network.
+- Expanding my professional network

-- Looking for my first professional position in tech.
+- Looking for my first professional position in tech

-- Committed to consistently contributing to GitHub with personal projects.
+- Consistently contributing to GitHub with personal projects

 ### 🌱 My goals include: